Netatalk/netatalk/doc/manpages/man1/dbd.1.md

 # Description

-**dbd** scans all file and directories of AFP volumes, updating the CNID database of the volume.
-It must be run with appropriate permissions i.e. as root.
+**dbd** scans all file and directories of an AFP volume and updates the CNID database when discrepancies are found between the database and the filesystem.
+It must be run with appropriate permissions, i.e. as root.

 When run with the **-f** parameter, it will completely wipe the existing volume table in the database and create a new one from scratch.
-This can be used to for example convert from one CNID scheme to another.
+This can be used for example to convert a volume from one CNID scheme to another.

+Despite sharing a name with the **dbd** (Database Daemon) CNID backend module, this tool can be used with any CNID backend.

 # Options